-- Mandatory health, pension, unemployment, and other related contributions fully tax-deductible - Voluntary Life insurance premiums paid to an insurer licensed in Bulgaria or another EU/EEA country up to a total of 10% of the taxable income - Voluntary pension or health insurance premiums paid to a fund licensed in Bulgaria or another EU/EEA country up to a total of 10% of the taxable income - Donations to certain non-profit organizations in Bulgaria or EU/EEA up to 5% (and in some specific cases 15% or 50%) of the taxable income.
+- Mandatory health, pension, unemployment, and other related contributions fully taxdeductible. - Voluntary Life insurance premiums paid to an insurer licensed in Bulgaria or another EU/EEA country up to a total of 10% of the taxable income. - Voluntary pension or health insurance premiums paid to a fund licensed in Bulgaria or another EU/EEA country up to a total of 10% of the taxable income. - Donations to certain non-profit organizations in Bulgaria or EU/EEA up to 5% (and in some specific cases 15% or 50%) of the taxable income.
 The total amount of the tax relief for donations may not exceed 65% of the total annual tax base. - The interest on the first BGN 100,000 of a mortgage loan, under certain conditions for young married couples (including foreign individual tax residents of an EU/EEA member state). - For taxpayers with children reduction of the total annual taxable base with amounts between BGN 200 and BGN 600 depending on the number of the children.
 The conditions for this tax relief require that the child is under age, not placed in a specialised care institution as at 31 December of the fiscal year and is a resident of an EU/EEA Member State as at the same date. - For taxpayers with children with disabilities reduction of the total annual tax base with the amount of BGN 2,000 for parents whose children have at least 50% disabilities.
-The conditions for this tax relief require that the child is under age, not placed in a specialised care institution as at 31 December of the fiscal year and is a resident of an EU/EEA Member State as at the same date.
+The conditions for this tax relief require that the child is under age, not placed in a specialised care institution as at 31 December of the fiscal year and is a resident of an EU/EEA Member State as at the same date. - Non-cash payments (valid for EU/EEA Member State tax residents only) The tax relief is 1% of the total outstanding tax liabilities for the tax year, but capped to BGN 500.
+The conditions for this tax relief require that the individual received taxable income during the tax year, 100% of the taxable income was received via bank transfers, at least 80% of the expenses of the individual was paid by non-cash methods. - ➤ All tax reliefs above may be used only in case the individual has no outstanding public liabilities at the date of filing of the annual tax return.